How are creative writing exercises different than writing prompts or story generators?

 31. Describe the first time that a character realizes he is not as smart as he thought.

-32. Describe an hour in the life character who has recently lost their ability to do what they love most (a pianist who has severe arthritis; a runner who became a quadriplegic).
+32. Describe an hour in the life of a character who has recently lost their ability to do what they love most (a pianist who has severe arthritis; a runner who became a quadriplegic).

 33. Write an argument where a husband or wife complains of a physical ailment, but their spouse refuses to believe it’s real.